| | |

 • Tongs of your choosing.

-Thread yarn through the basket weaving a spider web.
+Thread yarn through the basket, weaving a spider web.
 Place several small spiders at the bottom of the basket.
-Select a couple of the spiders and draw a white dot on their belly and place them in amongst the other spiders.
+Select a couple of the spiders and draw a white dot on their belly, and place them amongst the other spiders.
 Students then take turns selecting a spider.
 If they drop it, they lose their turn.
-If they get it out of the web, they keep and collect it.
+If they get it off the web, they keep and collect it.
 However, if they select a spider and it has a white mark, all their spiders go back in the basket.
 The student with the most spiders wins!

 DOT IT SPIDERS (and other Halloween Pictures!)